dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab2/README.md

 1. On the `Dynatrace Operator Configuration` here are the values to fill in
    <aside class="positive">
       Bring up the notepad where you save off the values for Dynatrace Operator & Data Ingest token during the provisioning step of the input-credentials script.

+      📓 Both the Dynatrace Operator and Data Ingest token values are the same.
    </aside>

    - `AKS extension resource name`: dynatraceazuregrail